wernerglinka/metalsmith-blog-lists/README.md

 The lists may be used to show all blog posts by a particular author.

 ### All Blog Posts
-The plugin provides the array `allSortedBlogPosts` sorted by date.
-It can be used when the whole list of blog posts is not available like when using pagination, NOT all blog posts will be available on a paginated page.
+The plugin provides array `allSortedBlogPosts`, sorted by date.
+It can be used when the whole list of blog posts is not available, for example, when using pagination, NOT all blog posts are available on a paginated page.

 ### Latest Blogs
-The plugin provides the array `latestBlogPosts`.
+The plugin provides array `latestBlogPosts`.
 The number of blog posts listed is determined by option `latestQuantity`.

 ### Featured Blogs
-The plugin provides the array `featuredBlogPosts`.
-Blog posts can specify in their Frontmatter if the post should be listed and what position it should have in the list.
+The plugin provides array `featuredBlogPosts`.
+Blog posts can specify, in their Frontmatter, that the post be listed and in what position of the list.

 ### Annualized Blogs List
-The plugin provides the associative array `annualizedBlogPosts*`.
+The plugin provides an associative array `annualizedBlogPosts`.
 All blog posts are listed by their creation year.

 ## Installation